russrimm/PowerPlatformAppInsights/images/README.md

 ## 03-Canvas-App-Integration.md

-1. **canvas-environment-variable.png**
+1. **app-insights-connection-string.png**
-   - Screenshot of the Power Apps maker portal showing the environment variables section
+   - Screenshot of the Application Insights Properties page in Azure Portal
-   - Should show the creation/configuration of an AppInsightsKey variable
+   - Should highlight the Connection String field that needs to be copied

-2. **html-component-config.png** (not explicitly referenced, but useful to add)
+2. **canvas-telemetry-settings.png**
-   - Screenshot showing how to configure the HTML component in a Canvas app
+   - Screenshot of the Power Apps maker portal showing the Monitor settings for a Canvas app
-   - Should display the properties panel with the HTMLText property
+   - Should show the toggle for "Send app telemetry to Application Insights" and the connection string field

-3. **canvas-app-functions.png** (not explicitly referenced, but useful to add)
+3. **canvas-trace-example.png** (not explicitly referenced, but useful to add)
-   - Screenshot showing the Power Fx formula editor with App Insights tracking functions
+   - Screenshot showing the Power Fx formula editor with a Trace function example
-   - Should display sample tracking function code
+   - Should display example of custom telemetry using the Trace function

 ## 04-Model-Driven-App-Integration.md